WICG/attribution-reporting-api/EVENT.md

   }
 }
 ```
-If keys in the `filters` dictionary match keys in the `filter_data` dictionary
+If keys in the filters JSON match keys in `filter_data`, the trigger is
-and the intersection of their values is empty, the trigger is ignored.
+completely ignored if the intersection is empty.

-Example: Given a "conversion_subdomain" key present in both `filter_data` and
-`filters` dictionaries.
-If the values of the `filters`'s "conversion_subdomain"
-key do not include "electronics.megastore" or "electronics2.megastore", the
-trigger gets ignored.

-Note: A key which is present in one dictionary and not the other will not be
+Note: A key which is present in one JSON and not the other will not be included
-included in the matching logic (i.e. the trigger will be considered).
+in the matching logic.

+Note: The filter JSON does not support nested dictionaries or lists.
+`filter_data` and `filters` are only allowed to have a list of values with
+string type.

 The `event_trigger_data` field can also be extended to do selective filtering
 to set `trigger_data` based on `filter_data`: